oneoffcoder/books/sphinx/python-intro/source/exceptions.rst

 Accessing invalid key
 ---------------------

-A ``KeyError`` will be thrown when we attempt to access a value with a key that does not exists in a dictionary.
+A ``KeyError`` is raised when we attempt to access a value with a key that does not exist in a dictionary.

 .. literalinclude:: code/oneoffcoder/exception/accessinvalidkey.py
    :language: python